 The most common is type M (the one on the left in the photo above) and you'll also find quite a few type C sockets (on the right).

 ✧ If you have binoculars, bring them

-Don't pack fancy pants
+✧ Don't pack too many fancy clothes

 In addition to our recommendation to go small and cheap from our Best 6 Tips, here are some things to consider when renting a car:

-Get unlimited kilometers
+✧ Get unlimited kilometers

 The last thing you'd want to do is stress about kilometers and have to cut your driving short just to avoid the stiff penalties for exceeding the daily limit.

 ✧ Know what your credit card insurance covers

-Read through your credit card policy to understand what exactly it does and doesn't cover in car insurance.
+You might find some surprises if you read through your credit card policy to understand what exactly it does and doesn't cover in car insurance.

-Some credit cards limit the number of days of rental insurance they provide, some require you pay 100% of the rental fees and deposit with the card, and some insure your possessions from theft in certain situations.
+Some credit cards limit the number of days of rental insurance they provide, some require you pay 100% of the rental fees and deposit with the card, and some ensure your possessions from theft in certain situations.

 ✧ Get a one-way rental